Which program is right?

 RIM Grazing

-Now available statewide!!
-The purpose of the RIM Grazing easement program is to protect existing grazing lands for the benefit of surface and groundwater through “working lands” easements.
+Protects existing grazing lands for the benefit of surface and groundwater through “working lands” easements.
 Priority is given to lands that are used predominantly for grazing but can also encompass adjacent areas that are beneficial to wildlife.
-An grazing plan is required for all lands that will be grazed.
+A grazing plan is required for all lands that will be grazed.

 Kettle and Snake Rivers

-The purpose of the RIM Kettle and Snake Rivers program is to protect riparian areas along the Kettle and Snake Rivers which are major tributaries to the St Croix River which is a National Wild and Scenic River and has excellent water quality.
+Protects riparian areas along the Kettle and Snake Rivers which are major tributaries to the St. Croix River, a National Wild and Scenic River with excellent water quality.

 A Mississippi Headwaters easement

-Permanent easements protect undeveloped shoreland along the Lower, Middle & Upper Pine River.
-The program focus is to protect water quality in the Pine River watershed, which has been identified as a priority in MN for source water protection.
+Protects undeveloped shoreland along the Lower, Middle & Upper Pine River, protecting water quality in the Pine River watershed, which has been identified as a priority in Minnesota for source water protection.

 This schedule applies to programs that review and fund easements in batching periods.
 If a program is not listed, applications are accepted on a rolling basis.
 For each program below, batching periods close on the last day of the month marked in the table.